 - In a small saucepan, add the remaining water, monk fruit, xylitol, and salt.
 Clip a candy thermometer to the side of the pan then bring the mixture to a boil (no stirring necessary).
 Allow to boil until the temperature reaches exactly 240° F (soft ball stage).

 - Turn the stand mixer onto low or start beating with hand mixer on lowest setting.
-SLOWLY add the very hot syrup mixture into the softened gelatin, being very careful not to let it splatter (it’s HOT and also very sticky and messy).
+SLOWLY add the very hot syrup mixture into the softened gelatin, letting it pour down the side of the bowl.
+Be very careful not to let it splatter (it's HOT and also very sticky and messy).

 - Turn the mixer to medium speed (if splattering occurs, turn it down until it gets a little thicker then turn back up).

-- Mix for 5 minutes then add vegetable glycerin and flavorings.
-Mix for an additional 5 minutes or until the mixture is fairly thick and white.
+- Mix for 5 minutes then add flavorings.
+Mix for an additional 5 to 8 minutes or until the mixture is fairly thick and white.

 - Pour into the prepared dish and spread around (you can use your hand to spread it by greasing your hand with a bit of butter or coconut oil to keep it from sticking).